WelshDan/smittys-bar-booking/README.md

 #### My feedback

 I can diplomatically say that this has been a challenge.
 I have learnt so much from the negative parts I've experienced during this project, to an almost life-changing level.
-This projected needed a simpler base bootstrap template, less time on the stylings and more time on the functionalities.
+This project needed a simpler base bootstrap template, less time on the stylings and more time on the functionalities.

 -----